The Vegetarian Lasagna Casserole

 The Vegetable Ragù

-Finely chop the onion, celery, and carrot.
+Finely chop the onion, celery, and carrot,

-Sauté for 3 to 4 minutes
+Sauté for 3 or 4 minutes

-Make the hard-boiled eggs
+Make hard-boiled eggs

 Cut the provola cheese into pieces.